How do we learn about the properties of the Universe from the CMB?

 What is a Fourier Mode?

-One of the most powerful, but counterintuitive, tools scientists use is Fourier analysis.
 The key idea here is to decompose your original signal into a series of waves.
 The app below shows what all the possible 2D waves look like.
 Each wave is characterised by three properties:

 - The frequency: how fast is the wave oscillating?